nashville-software-school/server-side-python-curriculum/book-2-django/chapters/RD_BOOKS.md

         fields = ['id', 'title', 'author', 'isbn_number', 'cover_image', 'is_owner', 'categories']
 ```

-In order for that to work, the `request` object needs to be provide as a bit of context for the serializer.
+In order for that to work, the `request` object needs to be provided as a bit of context for the serializer.
 Note the new `context` argument provided in the list method.

 ```py
 class BookViewSet(viewsets.ViewSet):